c2dc/anomaly-flow/README.md

 ### Commands to run local experiments

-To run the local experiments use the following command:
+To run the local experiments, use the following command:

 ```sh
 source experiments.sh